z357412526/mousestyles/doc/problem/path.md

 ## Exploratory Questions
 - What are the purposes (feeding, drinking, etc) for mice movements.
 Can we differentiate paths based on the purposes of movements.
--Do the kinds of mice that eat more (or drink more) also travel more (distances and frequency)?
+- Do the kinds of mice that eat more (or drink more) also travel more (distances and frequency)?
 - Can we cluster the mice based on their movement patterns?
 How?

 ## Data: